Vivobarefoot Ultra 3 Review Facts

 but many appreciate a shoe that does use animal products.

 This shoe does not feature a traditional midsole.
 There is no sock liner or even a tongue to these shoes because this is a minimalistic shoe that believes less is more.
 They do not come with an added heel or midsole support for this reason.
 You will not find the added cushioning of some other traditional brands, and while most running shoes offer a midsole made of foam, such as EVA, this shoe does not offer that feature.
+Read also about vivobarefoot review.

 The hexagon structure of the upper is specifically designed to be strong and resilient.
 The upper has almost a honeycomb-like shape and is completely open.
 This allows the shoe to drain water and stay dry through wet terrain